oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 </div>

-It has several disadvantages in terms of:
+A function has several advantages over a macro:
- - Familiarity and readability: most people have been using Julia for a fair while (years even) before they write their first macro.
+ - Familiarity and readability: most people have been using Julia for a fair while (years even) before they write their first macro; but write a function on there first day.
- - Extensibility: It is very easy to add most dispatches (In our `area` example it is a small refactoring away from taking a `Shape`).
-For Macros the only things one can dispatch on is AST components: literals, Symbols or expressions.
+ - Extensibility: It is very easy to add more dispatches (In our `area` example it is a small refactoring away from taking a `Shape`).
+For macros the only things one can dispatch on is AST components: literals, Symbols or expressions.
  - Understandability when used: all functions basically act the same, where as macros can vary a lot, e.g. some arguments might have to be literals, some arguments might replicate function calls if passed in others might not etc. In most cases, as a user I prefer to call a function than a macro.

 ### With that said sometimes there are exceptions
 If something really is very performance critical and there is considerable information available at parse time (e.g. literals) that the compiler is failing to take advantage of (e.g. by not constant folding them way), then you could try a macro (or a generated function).